florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 - **Cascading Deletion Issues:** As stated below, due to the way I structured my models, I haven't been able to use cascading deletion to remove comments.

 ## Key Learning/Takeaway
+### Planning more carefully
-1. If I were to do this project again, I would structure my backend models differently and carefully consider the main features needed and their dependencies.
+- If I were to do this project again, I would structure my backend models differently and carefully consider the main features needed and their dependencies.
 As a result, I was unable to implement cascading deletion.

 ## Bugs
 Due to a lack of time and the structure of my models, users are unable to delete a post that has dependencies such as comments or likes.